Fall from the Sky (song)

-"Fall from the Sky" is a song by Albanian singer Arilena Ara independently released as a single on 9 March 2020.
-The song was composed by Darko Dimitrov and Lazar Cvetkovski, and written by Michael Blue, Robert Stevenson and Sam Schummer.
+"Fall from the Sky" is a song by Albanian singer Arilena Ara, independently released as a single on 9 March 2020.
+The song was composed by Darko Dimitrov and Lazar Cvetkoski, and written by Michael Blue, Robert Stevenson and Sam Schummer.
 Musically, it is a pop ballad with the instrumentation incorporating violins and a piano.
 The English-language song makes lyrically reference to Arilena's hopeless desire to overcome deep and perplexing emotions.

 "Fall from the Sky" was scheduled to represent Albania in the Eurovision Song Contest 2020 in Rotterdam, the Netherlands, before the contest's cancellation due to the pandemic of COVID-19 and its spread throughout Europe.
 Arilena had been previously selected as the country's representative, after winning the pre-selection competition, Festivali i Këngës, with the song's Albanian-language version "Shaj".

 Both versions were met with favourable response from music critics, receiving praise for their compositions and Arilena's vocal delivery.
 An accompanying lyric video for the song was officially premiered to the YouTube channel of the Eurovision Song Contest on 10 March with the music video being ultimately released on 11 May 2020.
 Footage of Arilena performing the song at the Mother Teresa Square in Tirana, Albania, was broadcast among others during the Eurovision Home Concerts series on 8 May 2020.

 Background and composition

 In 2019, Arilena was announced as one of the twenty contestants selected to compete in the 58th edition of Festivali i Këngës, a competition for determining Albania's participant for the Eurovision Song Contest 2020.
 As part of the competition's rules, the lyrics of the participating entries had to be in the Albanian language.
-Arilena participated with the song "Shaj" written by Albanian singer and songwriter Lindon Berisha, and composed by Macedonian producers Darko Dimitrov and Lazar Cvetkovski.
+Arilena participated with the song "Shaj" written by Albanian singer and songwriter Lindon Berisha, and composed by Macedonian producers Darko Dimitrov and Lazar Cvetkoski.
 After winning Festivali i Këngës, Arilena revealed that "Shaj" initially came to her in the English language, and she had envisioned the possibility of remastering the song for her participation in the Eurovision Song Contest.
 However, in February 2020, following several months spent in Los Angeles, she eventually confirmed the aforementioned.
 "Fall from the Sky" was then revealed as the title of the song after three weeks on 8 March 2020 through a social media post.

-Lasting three minutes and eight seconds, "Fall from the Sky" was written by Michael Blue, Robert Stevenson and Sam Schummer, and composed by Darko Dimitrov and Lazar Cvetkovski.
+Lasting three minutes and eight seconds, "Fall from the Sky" was written by Michael Blue, Robert Stevenson and Sam Schummer, and composed by Darko Dimitrov and Lazar Cvetkoski.
 Musically, the song is a pop ballad with an instrumentation consisting of traditional violin and piano sounds.
 Lyrically, it expresses Arilena's hopeless desire to overcome deep and perplexing emotions that she could not forget.